-Bermuda is a mid-Atlantic archipelago 1,000 km from the USA; it is not in the Caribbean (1,500 km to the south).
-Bermuda is a self-governing Crown dependency.
-It is politically stable; English is the official language; and the Bermudian dollar is at parity with the US dollar.
-The climate is warm and humid; but sea breezes temper the high summer temperatures.
-Population is 69,080 (July, 2012 est.) and growing despite limited land availability.
-The islands are rich: Bermuda's GDP in 2010 was over USD5.85 billion, giving a GDP per head of more than USD91,477.
-Gross National Income per Capita in 2010 was USD89,935 and expected to exceed USD99,000 in 2011.
+Bermuda is a mid-Atlantic archipelago just over 1,000 km east-southeast of North Cartolina, USA – it is not in the Caribbean, which is 1,500 km to the southwest.
+Bermuda is a politically stable, self-governing Crown dependency.
+English is the official language and the currency, the Bermudian dollar, is at parity with the US dollar.
+The climate is warm and humid, though sea breezes temper the high summer temperatures.
+Population is 63,700 (January 2019 est.) and has recently been fluctuating.
+The islands are rich: Bermuda's GDP in 2017 was approximately US$5.85 billion, giving a GDP per head of more than US$94,000.

 By excluding foreign banks until recently, Bermuda avoided problems and grew as a reputable international finance centre with three of its own widely-branched banks.
-Financial services account for a significant majority of GNP; tourism is also important, with more than 400,000 visitors a year, mostly from the US.
+Financial services account for a significant majority of GDP.
+Tourism is also important with more than 400,000 visitors a year, most of them from the USA.
 The Bermuda Stock Exchange (established 1973) trades electronically and provides global access to its settlement systems.
-In 2012, Bermuda counted four banks, only one of the them being local.
+In 2012, Bermuda counted four banks, only one of them being local.

-Bermuda has particularly strong insurance, investment fund and trusts sectors, with very well-developed advisory and financial infrastructure.
-The Bermuda captive insurance sector is the world's largest.
+Bermuda has particularly strong insurance, investment fund and trust sectors, with very well-developed advisory and financial infrastructure.
+The Bermudian captive insurance sector is the world's largest.
 Hamilton is a British port of registry.
 There is a sophisticated infrastructure including the major international law and accounting firms.
-The Government intends to encourage the development of e-commerce in Bermuda and has put effective legislation in place.
+The government has put effective legislation in place to develop e-commerce in Bermuda.

 No Income Tax in Bermuda!

-There is no income tax, capital gains tax, VAT, sales or use tax or wealth tax.
+There is no income tax, capital gains tax, VAT, sales, use or wealth tax.
 Annual government fees are imposed on businesses and there is a payroll tax.
 Local businesses must be controlled by Bermudians but offshore operations take place through 'exempt' or 'permit' companies.
-Due to an error in Brussels, Bermuda is not subject to the EU's Savings Tax Directive.
+Due to an administrative error in Brussels, Bermuda is not subject to the EU's Savings Tax Directive.